ztcnrh/kafka-data-streaming-chicago-transit-authority/README.md

 * Docker
 * Python 3.7
-* Access to a computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation
+* A computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation

 ## Description